niktaghanei/differential-gene-expression-analysis/README.md

 The MA plot visualizes the relationship between mean normalized expression (baseMean, x-axis) and log2 fold change (y-axis) for the contrast Infected_Vehicle vs Uninfected_Vehicle, using shrunk log2 fold changes.

 **MA Plot: Infected vs Uninfected (Vehicle)**

 Key observations:
-- Most genes cluster tightly around log2FC = 0 (gray band), as expected: the majority of genes do not show substantial expression changes under infection, reflecting stable housekeeping and baseline functions.
+Most genes are tightly grouped around log2FC = 0 (the gray area), as expected.
+This indicates that most genes do not display significant changes in expression levels during infection, consistent with stable housekeeping and baseline activities.

-- A clear subset of genes exhibits strong differential expression, with log2FC values ranging up to ~+7 (upregulation) and down to ~-4 (downregulation).
-These extremes are biologically plausible in the context of a robust innate immune response to *Francisella tularensis* infection in THP-1 cells, where activation of inflammatory and antiviral pathways (such as NF-κB, cytokine, and interferon signaling) can drive large fold changes in key effector genes.
+- There is a distinct group of genes that display strong differential expression, with log2FC values extending from ~+7 (upregulated) to ~-4 (downregulated).
+These values are biologically consistent in the context of a strong innate immune response to Francisella tularensis infection in THP-1 cells.
+In this scenario, the activation of inflammatory and antiviral response pathways, such as NF-κB, cytokine, and interferon responses, may mediate strong fold changes in key effector genes.
-- Low-expressed genes (left side of the plot) show greater scatter in log2FC, which is typical due to higher relative variability (Poisson-like sampling noise + biological overdispersion) in lowly expressed transcripts.
+- The lowly expressed genes (left side of the plot) display more variability in log2FC, which is expected because of greater relative variability in lowly expressed genes.
-- Highly expressed genes (right side) display much tighter fold changes, consistent with the behavior of stable housekeeping genes (such as ribosomal, actin, GAPDH) that are less responsive to infection.
+- The highly expressed genes (right side of the plot) display much more compact fold changes, as expected for stable housekeeping genes such as ribosomal genes, actin, or GAPDH, which are less responsive to infection.

-The y-axis range was set to [-6, 8] to fully capture the observed fold changes without excessive empty space, while preserving detail across the expression spectrum.
-This pattern aligns with expectations for a strong biological perturbation (infection) and supports the validity of the differential expression results.
+The y-axis was scaled to [-6, 8] to display the fold changes without too much empty space, while maintaining sufficient detail across the expression profile.
+This is consistent with a strong biological response and helps validate the results.

 ![MA plot, Vehicle](https://github.com/niktaghanei/differential-gene-expression-analysis/blob/main/plots/ma%20plots/vehicle_MA_edited.png)